 This award is located at Level 6 of the OfS' Sector-Recognised Standards.
-The educational aims of the programme and its learning outcomes have been designed in accordance with the QAA "Subject Benchmark Statement" for "Sociology" (2019).
+The educational aims of the programme and its learning outcomes have been designed in accordance with the QAA "Subject Benchmark Statement" for "Sociology" (2019) and the QAA "Subject Benchmark Statement" for "Politics and International Relations" (2023).